-Regardless of the level of investment in quality in your contact center you will invariably use a scorecard to identify problems, maintain quality standards, improve customer experience, and increase agent, center and departmental performances.
+Regardless of the level of investment in quality in your contact center, you will invariably use a scorecard to identify problems, maintain quality standards, improve customer experience, and increase agent, center and departmental performances.

 Given the importance of scorecards, their creation and amendments should be considered and involve front line team members, managers, stakeholders, customers and, if possible, industry experts.

-Building a routine and process for regular reviews of your scorecard is crucial; scorecards in our experience have a habit of growing organically with areas added to reflect current needs, or latest trends.
+Building a routine and process for regular reviews of your scorecard is crucial; scorecards in our experience have a habit of growing organically with areas added to reflect current needs or latest trends.
 Over time, this can lead to scorecards that have duplicate areas measured or areas measured that are no longer relevant.

 Once you understand the measures and are confident they reflect your version of a quality interaction, you then need to give serious thought on how these interactions are then measured.

-Include examples that demonstrate excellent, average and poor quality of the behavior/activity being measured.
+Include examples that demonstrate the excellent, average and poor quality of the behavior/activity being measured.
 Ask yourself: “Can I develop an action plan from the results of the scorecard.
 Can I communicate the results to the agents effectively?
 Am I able to identify outstanding performance as well as areas for improvement?”